antlr/intellij-plugin-v4/README.md

 tool errors appear in a console you can opened by clicking on a button in the bottom tab.

-You can use the meta-key while moving the mouse and it will show you token information in the preview editor box via tooltips.
+You can use the ctrl-key while moving the mouse and it will show you token information in the preview editor box via tooltips.
+Meta-key shows parser call stack.

 Errors within the preview editor are now highlighted with tooltips and underlining just like a regular editor window.
 The difference